sjafferi/sjafferi.github.io/posts/dev-design-process.md

 ## Problem
 If you're anything like me, you may have trouble coming up with designs for your project web pages.

 Translating a set of functional requirements into components can be a daunting process.

 There are some ways to make the ideation and design phase easier, which usually leads to a simpler implementation.

-I'll briefly go over my current process using my projects page as an example.
+I'll briefly go over my current process using [my personal projects page](https://sibta.in/projects) as an example.

 ![Projects page](https://i.imgur.com/PFerhK5.png)

 ## Ideation
-Now I knew the basic information I wanted to show for each project: name, description, pictures and links.
+I knew the basic information I wanted to show for each project: name, description, pictures and links.
+Now, I just had to come up with a visual format to display this info in.

 I had trouble coming up with my own ideas so I looked to the internetz.